 The Glenbeg lake of Ardgroom

-The Glenbeg lake of Ardgroom is a hidden gem and should not be missed when visiting the Beara way and can be found just a 5 minute drive from Ardgroom village.
-Climb the mountain surrounding the lake for stunning views extending all the way to Kenmare bay and overlooking the lake.
+The Glenbeg lake of Ardgroom is a hidden gem, located just a 5 minute drive from the village and well worth a visit.
+You can either walk along by the water or a hike up the mountain surrounding the lake for stunning views extending all the way to Kenmare Bay.

-The picturesque village of Eyeries is the second village on the Peninsula with mountain views, walks and beaches dotted along the coastline.
+The picturesque village of Eyeries is the second village on the Peninsula where the houses are painted the colours of the rainbow with mountain views, walks and beaches dotted along the coastline.

-Allihies is the last village on the peninsula, where you will find the old Berehaven copper mines from 1800s which aided the development of the local beach.
-From the beach you can take the coastal loop walk which takes approximately 1 hour around the coastline.
+Allihies is the final village on the peninsula, where you will find the old Berehaven copper mines which date back to the 1800s.
+Interestingly, the quartz sand left over after extracting the copper ore was carried away by the sea to form the local beach.
+From the beach you can take a 1 hour coastal loop walk around the rugged coastline for some spectacular views.

 Within the confines of the 2020 lockdown, I found myself exploring a lot more of my local area so I have compiled a list of top places to explore in the rebel county of Cork.